 Tattoo removal takes time!

 The process started approximately 3 1/2 years ago.
 I went faithfully every 6-8 weeks (and continue with sessions for other tattoos as well).
-The progress was different for each tattoo as they were different ages as well as varying in color retention over the years from the aging process.
+The progress was different for each tattoo as they were different ages as well as varying in color.
 Most of these tattoos have since been covered up with beautiful new tattoos that I’m proud to own.
-I still keep up with my laser removal sessions to this day because now that I have been modeling it is even more important to me that I have the best tattoos that I can.
+I still keep up with my laser tattoo removal sessions to this day.
+Now that I am modeling it is important to me that I have the best tattoos that I can.
 It is also important to me that I continue with this process as now that I’m running out of space I need to make more room by ridding myself of my mediocre tattoos to make room for better new work.
 There are specific artists that I admire, and I want to get tattooed by so I need the room!

 Making Room: Better art

 I view myself as a living canvas as a constant work in progress.
 My work reflects my love for the art of tattooing only when I am ecstatic about every tattoo I have will I then stop.
-I hope someday to have full coverage with body art that impresses not just myself but others as well.
-I want to share the beauty of the art of tattooing, and I hope to do this through my modeling.
+My hope is to someday have full coverage with body art that impresses not just myself but others as well.
+I want to share the beauty of the art of tattooing.
+I hope to do this through my modeling and work.
 Laser tattoo removal is helping me achieve my goals and allows me to get the art that I want.

 TAttoo removal: an industry perspective

-As for the other side of laser tattoo removal from an industry/tattoo shop point of view, it is easy enough to discuss the benefits to clients looking to do challenging cover-ups.
+As for the other side of laser tattoo removal from an industry/tattoo shop point of view.
+It is easy to discuss the benefits to clients looking to do challenging cover-ups.
 Many clients have tattoos that are either small or light enough that it is possible to do fantastic cover-ups that successfully hide the pre-existing tattoo.

-However once in a while, you get the client that has a tattoo that is too large, too dark, or the client doesn’t want a tattoo that is the necessary size needed to cover up the pre-existing tattoo successfully.
+However once in a while, you get the client that has a tattoo that is too large.
+The tattoo is too dark, or the client doesn’t want a tattoo that is the necessary size.
+Coverup tattoos usually need to be 30% larger to cover up the pre-existing tattoo successfully.
 This point is the perfect opportunity to discuss the laser tattoo removal process.

-We explain how it would benefit them to have enough sessions to lighten the tattoo enough for the artist to be able to cover up the tattoo adequately.
-The tattoo shop clients who are flexible enough with the time frames needed to lighten the tattoo (which of course varies for each client and each tattoo as they all react differently to the process) the artist then has more flexibility to work with giving the client the tattoo they want.
-We’ve had great success with clients lightening their tattoos and getting beautiful cover-ups where you’d never even know that the tattoo was a cover-up.
+We explain how it is beneficial to have tattoo removal sessions to lighten the tattoo enough for the artist to be able to cover up the tattoo adequately.
+The tattoo shop clients who are flexible enough with the time frames needed to lighten the tattoo (which of course varies for each client and each tattoo as they all react differently to the process).
+The artist then has more flexibility to work with giving the client the tattoo they want.
+We’ve had great success with clients lightening their tattoos and getting a beautiful cover-up tattoo where you’d never even know that the tattoo was a cover-up.